Interview by Rupert Dastur

 Thank you, Barbara!

-Barbara Lovrić is an American expat living in County Kerry.
+Barbara Byar is an American expat living in County Kerry.
 A previous Irish Writers’ Centre Novel Fair winner, she was short-listed for the 2017 Over the Edge New Writer of the Year Award and long listed for the 2017 Bare Fiction Prize.
 She has short work in The Fiction Pool, The Incubator, and Cabinet of Heed.
-Her debut novel, THE CORN ROAD, will be published in September 2019 by Fairlight Books.
+Her Flash Fiction collection is being published by Reflex Fiction and is out in autumn 2019.
 You can find out more by checking out her website here.
-She Tweets @BALovric
+She Tweets @BarbaraByar

 Submit an interview to TSS.